nf-core/pairgenomealign/docs/usage.md

 ## Introduction

+You need at least two genomes, a _target_, which will be indexed, and one or more _queries_, which will be aligned to the _target_.
+Paths to the genome files for the _queries_ are passed with the _nf-core_ samplesheet `--input` system, and path to the genome file of the _target_ is passed with the `--target` parameter.
+Note that the computation is not symmetric: inverting _target_ and _query_ does not lead to strictly identical results.

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use this parameter to specify its location.
-It has to be a comma-separated file with 2 columns or 3(if with lastal_params file), a header row and single or multiple sample rows (genome samples) as shown in the examples below.
+It has to be a comma-separated file with 2 columns, a header row and single or multiple sample rows (genome samples) as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'
 ```

-### Full samplesheet

-The pipeline will detect the samples id and fasta file path if well arranged using the information provided in the samplesheet.
-The samplesheet can have as many rows of sample genomes as you desire, however, there is a strict requirement for the first row (header row: 'sample,fasta') and the first 2 columns to match those defined in the table below.

-A final samplesheet file consisting of both samples id and fasta file path may look something like the one below.
-This is for 1 samples, where "Query_1" is the sample, and "AEG588A1_S1_L002_R1_001.fasta" is the file name.
-Remember, this could be a http or git or a repo path.

-## Usage

-Make sure to [test your setup] with `-profile test` before running the workflow on actual data.

 First, prepare a samplesheet with your input data that looks as follows: